ijlalbintariq/alwakeeloneon/SECURITY.md

 ## Reporting

-Email security issues to `purchasingagreement@gmail.com`.
+Email security issues to `support@alwakeelo.com and alwakeeloneon@gmail.com`.
 Do not open public issues for vulnerabilities.

 ## Known accepted vulnerabilities